35percent/11tystarter/src/posts/aylesbury-phase-2b-notting-hill-genesis-try-again.md

 On the face of it a proposal for 640 new homes, with relatively generous proportions of affordabe and social rented housing looks attractive.
 But the there are at least four reasons why planning permission should not be given;

-* NHG has only delivered 79 social rented homes in the ten years since they got the OPP; less than the number knocked down.
+* NHG has only delivered 79 social rented homes in the nine years since they got the Outline Planning PermissionP; less than the number knocked down.
 * NHG is not providing any houses on the 'new' Aylesbury, despite their attested benefits for families and the promises made to residents
 * Both the AAAP and OPP have been abandoned, so NHG no longer has any coherent plan for the remainder of the regeneration;